 (And also, holy rule of threes in that first paragraph, amirite?!)

-The idea of a giant monster, whether it represents, horror, annihilation, or the simple inevitability of sweeping, destructive change, is one that speaks to us directly and instinctively, to the most ancient parts of our lizard brain(s).
-It’s what makes the simplest changes in our surroundings, in the light of the day or the dark of the night, the difference between the greatest of warmths or the sheerest of cold, lonely terrors.
+The idea of a giant monster, whether it represents, horror, annihilation, or the simple inevitability of sweeping and highly destructive change, is one that speaks to us directly and instinctively, to the most ancient parts of our lizard brain(s).
+It’s what sometimes makes the simplest shifts in our surroundings, in the light of the day or the dark of the night, feel like the most feverish of heats or the sheerest of cold, lonely terrors.
 It’s what makes the midday dimmings of light caused by the smoke from nearby forest fires into eerie explorations of what we thought we knew about the world around us.
-It’s what makes the Night King’s attack on Winterfell, aided by an all-consuming, almost otherworldly blizzard, more than just a siege of a castle but the true coming of winter.
+It’s what makes the Night King’s attack on Winterfell, aided by an all-consuming, otherworldly blizzard, more than just a siege of a castle but the true coming of winter.
 Forces of nature.
 Unstoppable and bigger than us all.
 Images and moments far beyond any power you and I have over our lives, stimulating the limits of our darkest imaginings.
 It can be these very ideas that force us to face our greatest fears, in those darknesses and dimmings, torrential rains and onslaughts from on high.
 It’s those times when we make a choice of whether to stand up proud despite our fears or not.
 The moments we find out who we are.
 And who we hope to be.

 Also, I like the parts where the big monsters step on the people.